Nikecow/light-challenge/README.md

 ./gradlew run --args='1 4000 Finance true'    # Sends request to finance employee via slack
 ```

 Test them out and check the logging to verify!
-Note that the default `chief_cutoff` is $10,000.
+Note that the default `chief_threshold` is $10,000.

 ### Assumptions